daelmo/LibgdxTestground/README.md

 * implement activity "walking" with A* path finding
 * implement day structure
 * implement loading of objects from json script
-* implements stats for a person: hunger, ...

 ## First Impressions: